Ochre Mining at Clearwell CavesMining at Clearwell Caves continues today.

 Due to the natural variations that occur with ochres, we are unable to ensure specific colours can be produced or repeated.
 We therefore recommend that people chose pigment by visiting our shop and buy sufficient to complete the work in hand, if consistent colour is required.

 Ochre colours vary from pocket to pocket, we maintain the variety and uniqueness of colour from each natural pocket where possible.
 This means that we cannot produce standard swatches for our pigments.
-Choose from the range available in the mine shop, or to discuss individual requirements contact either Ray or Jonathan.
+Choose from the range available in the mine shop, or to telephone to discuss your requirements.

 The use of natural ochres is ecologically sound, requires no chemical processing.
 Ochres are harmless to living things and will eventually return to where they originated - the Earth, with no adverse effects.

-We have been open to the public for more than 40 years and throughout this time we have produced ochre for special orders, for restoration of ancient buildings and for use by artists.
-Ochre can be mixed with any artist's medium, whether oil or water based, and is widely recognised as being one of the most light fast and permanent of pigments.
+Ochre can be mixed with any artist's medium, whether oil, water based or acrylic, and is widely recognised as being one of the most light fast and permanent of pigments.